I don’t know him.

 This he says apologetically as if he was destined for better things and is left on a ledge by a falling tide.

+He says he likes my book.
 That he has followed my progress since junior infants.

 Which book, I ask, I have three published, and another to be published come the springing of the new year, I say immodestly.